baptistelabat/robokite/README.md

 Please use the following command to get the code:

     git clone https://github.com/baptistelabat/robokite.git

+This will create a repertory robokite containing the source code

+# The following command will download the depencies (tested on ubuntu 14.04)
+	cd robokite
+	chmod 777 install.sh
+	./install.sh

 This project was initiated by Baptiste LABAT from Nautilabs (french maritime consultancy).
 We are currently looking for some beta testers and developers.